 Nevertheless, collaboration in the public sector is an absolute imperative.
 Research has demonstrated that collaboration is strongly linked to innovation.
 The Government Innovation Strategy states that public sector excellence relies on “innovation and the judicious implementation of new technologies.”

-Innovation cannot happen if public sector staff are finding it difficult to collaborate, work with each other, share ideas, best practice, set goals, agree objectives, etc. Not only this, as mentioned before, this will also have a knock-on effect to public services.
+Innovation cannot happen if public sector staff are finding it difficult to collaborate, work with each other, share ideas, best practice, set goals, agree objectives etc. Not only this, as mentioned before, this will also have a knock-on effect on public services.

 So what exactly is collaboration?
 Bringing people together with different views and creative solutions to spur new ideas and create change and innovation.

 The public sector has a fantastic opportunity to do things better and give staff compelling, intuitive and easy ways to work and collaborate with each other.
 It’s important to arm staff with tools where they can communicate in ways that suit them and in which they use to communicate every day in their interactions outside of government.